Pawsey-Internships/intro-unix-shell/content/_index.md

 +++
-title = "The Biased Mind"
-weight = 1
-chapter = true
+title = "Intro to the Unix Shell" weight = 1 chapter = true
 +++